How to Make Silver Color Paint at Home?

 When working with small amounts to get the right mixture, add a little metallic tint and judge the results.
 If it is what you want, you can later mix larger amounts in the same relative portions to recreate the results.

-For this, you will need a larger paint bucket or container, which you can pour in the paint and add the metallic powder once you have achieved the same result.
+For this, you will need a larger paint bucket or container, which you can pour the paint into and add the metallic powder once you have achieved the same result.

 The Bottom Line